BinaryMuse/kinetophone/README.md

 * `channelName` - the name of the channel to add the timing to
 * `timing` - the timing to add

-**`Kinetophone#setTotalDuration(duration)`**
+**`Kinetophone#totalDuration([duration])`**

-Sets the Kinetophone's total timeline duration.
-Note that this rebuilds the internal interval tree for every channel, so it's better to set this before you add any channels (e.g. in the constructor).
+Gets (when given no arguments) or sets (when given a numeric argument) the Kinetophone's total timeline duration.
+Note that setting this value rebuilds the internal interval tree for every channel, so it's better to set this before you add any channels (e.g. in the constructor).

 * `duration` - the total duration of the timeline in milliseconds.